 "We should not look back unless it is to derive useful lessons from past errors, and for the purpose of profiting by dearly bought experience." - George Washington

-As a school, we believe that high-quality History learning encourage critical thinking skills, the ability to collate evidence, immerse in discussions and allows pupils to develop perspective and judgement.
-Our History curriculum will also enable children to gain a sense of their own identity within a social, political, cultural and economic background.
+Lowedges Junior Academy believes that high-quality History learning encourages critical thinking, the ability to collate evidence, immerse in discussions, developing perspective and judgement.
+Our History curriculum enables all pupils to gain a sense of their own identity within a social, political, cultural and economic background.

 The National Curriculum for History aims to ensure that all pupils: